felipesousac/local-library-server/README.md

 ## Server side repo

-Loading...
+This repo was created to handle the deployment of the back-end

 ## Tech Stack

-This repo was created to handle the deployment of the back-end

 ### Back-end
 - Java